-Net income for the Company increased from 2021 through 2023.
-Over the same period, the CAP for PEO #2 and for the average of the Non-PEO Named Executive Officers fluctuated from 2021 through 2023, with the 2023 CAP lower than both the 2021 CAP and 2022 CAP.
+Net income for the Company decreased from 2022 through 2024.
+Over the same period, the CAP for the PEO and for the average of the Non-PEO Named Executive Officers fluctuated from 2022 through 2024, with the 2023 CAP lower than both the 2024 CAP and 2022 CAP.
+While CAP fluctuated in line with stock price performance, net income declined significantly in 2024, primarily due to non-cash impairment charges.
+Excluding the impairments, net income would have exceeded levels reported in prior years.
 In addition to Net Income, the Committee considers a mix of performance measures throughout its annual and long-term incentive programs to align executive pay with Company performance.